Crayford Cargocat

 HF1 HS1 HR1

 Notes: These Land Rovers largely replaced earlier models in European militaries and some other countries starting in the mid-1980s.
 They are basically military SUVs, with tough off-road characteristics and military features such as tow hooks, weapons mounts, starter switches, and other such things.
 They may have hard or soft tops.
 The Core Military Defender is an improved version of the Defender 90, with a strengthened frame, chassis, and suspension, and can be airdropped.
-Brakes are also improved.
+The brakes are also improved.
 The Defender XD 90 is further improved, with a greater handling, cargo capacity, durability, and ergonomics.
+The XD 90 is available with a variety of Rover and Volkswagen engines, from four-cylinder to eight-cylinder, and both gasoline and diesel models.
+Towing for all models is 4 tons.

 Vehicle